 The name Innisfree is from a short poem by Yeats describing a peaceful island on a small lake in Ireland.
 William Butler Yeats (1865-1939), an Irish poet, dramatist and prose writer, one of the greatest English-language poets of the 20th century received the Nobel Prize for Literature in 1923.

-Read the poem below while listening to a 1932 recording of the author himself.
+Read the poem while listening to a 1932 recording by the author.

 The Lake Isle of Innisfree

 I will arise and go now, and go to Innisfree,